PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 If we run this we won't see 4 billion (which is the correct answer)!
 We hold 2 billion in our `int` variables, but once we add them together we get -294967296!

 An `int` can hold negative numbers.
 We use the first bit of the 32 bits to represent a negative or positive sign, 0 = negative, 1 = positive.
+So if we have `0001` since the first bit is zero we get `-1`, but if we had `1001` we would get `+1`.

 When we made the number grow past its max (the max is 2147483648 or 2^31, which is 2 to the 31st power), we make the number grow so big it overrides the first bit that is being used for the sign (positive or negative).
 We also (some how) manage to distord the number!

 So, yeah an `int` has limits.
-We can bypass those limits (to an extent) by using a `long` which uses 64 bits (whereas an `int` uses 32).
+We can bypass those limits (to an extent) by using a `long` type which uses 64 bits (whereas an `int` uses 32 bits).

 # Debugger!
-If you have a really complex program that is having problems you can use a Debugger, to *de-bug* the code. (get iit? *de-bug*?
+If you have a really complex program that is having problems you can use a Debugger, to *de-bug* the code. (get it? *de-bug*?
 Oh, right you don't get it...
 The term was coined by a person who found a bug in one of Harvards computers.
 The bug was short-circuiting the computers electircity causing the computer to not work properly!).

 Replit has a "Debugger".
 Open replits debugger.